-When you are choosing the categories on your website, you should stick to a relatively small number.
+When you are choosing the category meta on your website, you should stick to a relatively small number.
 Limit yourself to only 10 or fewer categories that define fairly broad topics that your content will fit into.

 Planning out the content and direction of your website before you begin will help you better focus your site.
 Write down the topics you want to cover so that you can plan the structure of the website.
 This should make your site more logical and easier for your visitors to navigate, helping them find what they are looking for without them getting lost or annoyed at the structure.

 When you publish your posts, you can choose which category best fits the topic you have written about.
 If the subject matter of your post fits into a couple of categories, that’s fine, but you shouldn’t really go above 2 categories for any post.

 Categories within WordPress are hierarchical, meaning that you can have sub or child categories to filter your content better.
 They are referred to as child categories because these subcategories have what is considered a parent, which is the larger, much broader section of the website.

 For example, if you had a website about cars, you might have a category called “Prestige”.
 Then underneath that, you might have child subcategories of “Jaguar”, “BMW”, and “Mercedes”.
 If necessary, you can also have grandchild categories.
 Under the “BMW” child category, for example, you could have “3 Series”, “5 Series”, “7 Series”, and “Z4”, etc.

 It is best to decide on your main WordPress categories reasonably early on in creating your website.
 These categories will be very broad umbrella topics covering the main subjects you expect to discuss on the site.
 Decide on less than 10 of these categories that will break up your main subject topic.
 You can always add a few later if you realise you’ve missed something or a new topic becomes popular in your niche.